-An imbalance between the motor and load inertia negatively impacts the servo's performance and increases operating costs.
+An imbalance between the motor and load inertia negatively impacts the robotic joint's performance and increases operating costs.
 Matching the inertia values, also achieved through the gearhead ratio, helps to avoid excessive overshoot, optimize power consumption, and improve the settling time.

 Geared servo motors are critical for applications such as industrial robotics and pick-and-place systems, that require high-torque low-speed output and superior accuracy of motion.

 There's a variety of available gearing technologies including but not limited to: spur, planetary, worm, harmonic, and cycloidal.
 Our RDrive servos use harmonic gearboxes that are based on strain-wave gearing that was invented in 1957 by C.W.
 Musser.